-Procedures for discontinuation of a subject from investigational product
+5.7.1 Procedures for discontinuation of a subject from investigational product

 A volunteer who decides to discontinue IP will always be asked about the reason(s) and the presence of any AEs.
-If possible, they will be seen and assessed by the Investigator.
+If possible, the volunteers will be seen and assessed by the Investigator.
 Adverse events will be followed up (see Sections 6.3.3 and 6.3.4).